abbylemon/ETL-challenge/README.md

 4. Generate all tables by copying and pasting the contents from `ETL-challenge.sql` and exicute

-5. Run all cells in the `ETL-Notebook.ipynb` to populate SQL tables with cleaned data.
-Validate this by running the following queries in your Query Tool
+5. Run all cells in the `ETL-Notebook.ipynb` to populate SQL tables with cleaned data by using exicutable:

+        runipy Resources/ETL-Notebook.ipynb

+6. Validate this by running the following queries in your Query Tool.

         select * from target_locations;